-Solutions to the loss of bees and human productivity are clearly within our reach if we engage our communities and governmental bodies.
+Solutions to the loss of pollinators –bees, butterflies, birds, bats, and other organisms– are clearly within our reach if we engage our communities, the companies we purchase from, and governmental bodies.
 A little outrage will help.
 The shift to organic practices is a necessity that is protective of health and the environment, sustainable and cost effective.

 Bees are in trouble, and policymakers just aren’t acting quickly enough to help them.
 But backyard gardeners, sideline beekeepers and ordinary people all over the country have been stepping up.
 There are several steps you can take to attract these beneficial insects to your garden and protect them and their habitat.
 Like any other living organism, bees need food, water, and shelter in order to thrive.
 For more information, see Managing Landscapes with Pollinators in Mind.